Itay-Biton/LogMeIn/README.md

 ### How to Pass Each Check (7 Checks)

+1. **Battery Charging**:
+   - Plug the device into a charger or check if the battery is fully charged.
+   - The circle will turn green when the device is charging or has an acceptable battery level.

+2. **Slider for Battery Condition**:
+   - Adjust the slider based on the current battery level (or higher).
+   - The slider will visually represent the battery condition and will update accordingly.

+3. **Volume Check**:
+   - Adjust the volume of the device to at least 80% of the max volume.
+   - The circle will turn green when the volume is within the acceptable range.

 4. **Wi-Fi Network**:
    - Connect the device to specific Wi-Fi network (itay's iPhone).
    - The circle will turn green once a stable Wi-Fi connection is detected.

 5. **Notification receiver**:
--
--

-6. **Background App Monitoring**:
--
--

-3. **Volume Check**:
-   - Adjust the volume of the device to at least 80% of the max volume.
-   - The circle will turn green when the volume is within the acceptable range.
+   - The circle will turn green once a notification with the text "Password" received.

-1. **Battery Charging**:
-   - Plug the device into a charger or check if the battery is fully charged.
+7. **Background App Monitoring**:
-   - The circle will turn green when the device is charging or has an acceptable battery level.
+   - The circle will turn green if the 'Settings' app was opened in the last 60 seconds.

-7. **Proximity Sensor**:
+9. **Proximity Sensor**:
    - Hold the device near your face or close to a surface that can trigger the proximity sensor.
    - The circle will turn green when the proximity sensor detects the device is close.

-2. **Slider for Battery Condition**:
-   - Adjust the slider based on the current battery level (or higher).
-   - The slider will visually represent the battery condition and will update accordingly.

-8. **Dynamic Continue Button**:
+10. **Dynamic Continue Button**:
    - The "Continue" button will only become enabled when all checks pass.
    - Make sure all conditions (screen time, Wi-Fi, volume, battery, proximity, password) are correct before the button becomes active.